First exclusive reconstruction of the B$^{*+}$, B$^{*0}$, and B$^{*0}_\text{s}$ mesons and precise measurement of their masses: Abstract

 The measured invariant mass distributions of the selected \Bug, \Bdg, and \Bsg candidates are shown in Fig.~\ref{figfitmain} for the three categories with the best invariant mass resolution and in \suppMaterialB{} for the four remaining ones.
 A clear signal is seen in each of them.
 A simultaneous extended unbinned maximum likelihood fit to the seven distributions is performed.
 Each signal is described by the sum of two Crystal Ball~(CB)~\cite{CB} functions, with common mean and tail parameters $n$ and $\alpha$.
 The three mean values, which are free parameters of the fit, correspond to the measured masses of the \Bust, \Bdst, and \Bsst mesons.
 The parameters $n$, $\alpha$, and the relative contribution of the two CB functions~($f$) are fixed to the ones obtained from simulation.
 The widths of the CB functions ($\sigma_1$, $\sigma_2$) are multiplied by a common scale factor, which is a free parameter, to account for a possible data-simulation difference in the mass resolution.
 For the \Bdst (\Bsst) signals, the yield in the high \aetag range is set to be 41\% (49\%) of the yield in the low \aetag range, as found in simulation.
 No such constraint is applied to the \Bust signal since it has been used to correct the \ptet distributions in simulation.
 The peaking contribution from the Cabibbo-suppressed \BuPsiPi decay in the \Bug mass spectrum is also modeled with the sum of two CB functions, with the shape parameters fixed to those found in simulation and the yield fixed relative to that for the \Bust signal, taking into account their relative branching fractions~\cite{PDG} and reconstruction efficiencies.
 In the \Bdg mass distribution, the peaking contribution from $\BsstBsg\to\PsiKK\PGg$ decays (with one of the \PBzs daughter kaons reconstructed as a pion candidate from the \BdPsiKPi decay) is described by the sum of two CB functions with the shape parameters of the \Bsst signal and the mass shifted by $-87.78\MeV$ with respect to it, as found in the simulation.
 The normalization of this component is left free in the fit.
 In the \Bsg mass distribution, the contribution from the \Bdst decays is described by the sum of two CB functions with the shape parameters of the \Bdst signal and the mass shifted by $+87.54\MeV$ with respect to it.
 Its normalization is fixed to 0.7\% of the \Bdst signal, according to the studies based on simulated event samples.
-Finally, the background in all distributions is described with a standard threshold function $(m-m_0)^{\beta}$, where $m_0$ is specific to each meson flavor, set to the corresponding ground-state meson mass, and $\beta$ is a free parameter, shared across the seven categories.
+Finally, the combinatorial background produced by random photons paired with a \PB meson is described in all distributions with a standard threshold function $(m-m_0)^{\beta}$, where $m_0$ is specific to each meson flavor, set to the corresponding ground-state meson mass, and $\beta$ is a free parameter, shared across the seven categories.
+Including all three meson flavors in a single fit allows for better control of cross contribution between \Bdst and \Bsst and more precise modeling of signal and background shapes that are expected to be the same.